Free National Services

 Established in 1988, QENDO advocates for those affected by endometriosis and other pelvic health related conditions across Australia and New Zealand.
 Our work assists in advising and advocating for improved services and quality of life for our members.

-QENDO is a peak organisation for those affected by endometriosis, adenomyosis, PCOS, infertility or pelvic pain, by lobbying for national programs, better healthcare access, support, offering them the tools, services and programs to understand and take control of their health.
+QENDO is a peak organisation for those affected by endometriosis, adenomyosis, PMOS, infertility or pelvic pain, by lobbying for national programs, better healthcare access, support, offering them the tools, services and programs to understand and take control of their health.

 We’re here to support you, every step of the way.